amirghedira/amir-platform-api/readme.md

  There is not much to talk about features, this rest API is made to serve the front end with data The 2 only features that exist are cloudinary and web push Actually, I used an external storage which is cloudinary to store the application's images, of course, the storage is limited.
 For that when I remove any picture or even when i change any picture I automatically delete the old one from the cloud , with that am saving space.
-Besides I used webpush to push notification into the client operating system, in this use-case, whenever a user comment a project or post a topic or reply to a post, a receive an instant notification in my operating system, this reduces the delay to respond to your questions or your suggestions.
+Besides, I used webpush to push notification into the client operating system, in this use-case, whenever a user comment a project or post a topic or reply to a post, a receive an instant notification in my operating system, this reduces the delay to respond to your questions or your suggestions.

 # Platform & Libraries
- In this back end , i used well known libraries which are:
+ In this back end , i used well known libraries, which are:
 ```json
 {
         "bcrypt": "^4.0.1",